raingxm/pos-oop/README.md

-pos
+pos-oop
 ===

-my first JavaScript homework, about a pos
+my second JavaScript homework, about a pos in oop